-I had forgotten what a burden I was to my parents until after my first week with Alex.
-I remember my parents phoning Dr. Hutchins for guidance on how they should pay her for the appointments and operations.
-There were several programs in the Inland Empire that provided insurance for the disabled and would pay retroactively, which meant whichever one I was eligible for would pay off the remainder of my current bills and future ones.
+I didn't realize how much of a burden I became to my parents until after my first week with Alex.
+I remember my parents calling Dr. Hutchins for guidance on how they should pay her for the appointments and operations.
+There were several programs in the Inland Empire that provided insurance for the disabled and would pay retroactively, which meant whichever one I was eligible for would pay off the rest of my current bills and future ones.

 "I can try to find a job," I told them one day, but my mom refused.
 I mentioned that I wanted to repay them in any way I could, but it made all of us feel worse.
 I didn't hate the idea of a job, but the thought of being turned away by the fact I was visually impaired bothered me.

 My mom worked for a sandwich shop and my dad was a substitute teacher.
 I knew their combined incomes wouldn't cover the bills.
 The guilt I felt smothered me day and night.
-Sleep developed a nasty habit of avoiding me for several nights.
+Sleep developed a nasty habit of avoiding me for a few nights.

 My dad called Dr. Hutchins once we found a program I was eligible for.
 It was a relief to know that they would pay the bills for the operations and further appointments.
 The anesthesiologist was the main problem.